-BEST PRACTICE: Deploy SQL Server 2008 x64 in an Active Directory domain and use Windows authentication.
+BEST PRACTICE: Deploy SQL Server 2008 x64 in an Active Directory domain and use Windows® authentication.
 Doing so allows you to take advantage of the integrated security and centralized management features of Active Directory.

-We installed Windows Server 2003 R2 Enterprise x64 using the Dell OpenManage Server Assistant 8.10.0 from the Dell PowerEdge Installation and Server Management Bootable CD version 5.2.
-Then we applied Service Pack 2 before installing SQL Server 2008 x64.
+The operating system on our server was Windows Server 2008 Enterprise x64, Service Pack 1.
 The version of SQL Server we used was the November Community Technology Preview (CTP), which identified itself as: Microsoft SQL Server code name "Katmai" (CTP) - 10.0.1075.23 (X64) Nov 8 2007 14:13:37.
-This was the latest version of SQL Server 2008 x64 available as of the start of our work on this Guide.
+This was the latest version of SQL Server available as of the start of our work on this Guide.

-Installing Windows Server 2003 R2 Enterprise x64
+Installing Windows Server 2008 Enterprise x64

 This section provides an overview of the operating system installation process.
 We include approximate wait times for each step.
+(Appendix A provides full, detailed installation instructions.)